va3wam/hexBot/doc/hexbotHardware.md

 # Hexbot Hardware

-This page lists all the parts yu need in order to build your own Hexbot.
+This page lists all the parts that you need in order to build your own Hexbot.

 ## Chassis

-Hexbot's chassis is comprised of the main body section with six protruding legs and a PCB mounted on top.
+Hexbot's chassis is comprised of a lower main body section with six protruding legs and a PCB mounted on top.
 The body and legs are milled out of 6061 extruded aluminium.
 When pully assembed Hexbot's physical dimensions are roughly:

 * Height = ~ 5 inches when in neutral standing position.
 * Length = ~ 14 inches when in neutral standing position.